uibk-dps-teaching/ps_cpp_2020/assignment1/feedback.md

             - This allows getters to be named without the `get` prefix (e.g. `Vec3 position() const;`).
             - Setters get prefixed with `set` (e.g. `void setPosition(const Vec3 &);`).

-- Leverage RAII
+- Leverage RAII!
     - No need for `.close()` or alike with classes like `std::ifstream`.
     - Consider wrapping non-RAII objects with dedicated classes or `std::unique_ptr` with a custom deleter.

-- Do not use `.h` for C++ header files
+- Do not use `.h` for C++ header files.
     - C++ header files typically cannot be used by C projects, this should be highlighted by the file extension.
     - Only use `.h` if that header is meant to be used in C projects.
-    - I am aware of [the corresponding core guideline](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines#sf1-use-a-cpp-suffix-for-code-files-and-h-for-interface-files-if-your-project-doesnt-already-follow-another-convention)
+    - I am aware of [the corresponding core guideline](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines#sf1-use-a-cpp-suffix-for-code-files-and-h-for-interface-files-if-your-project-doesnt-already-follow-another-convention).
     - Personally, I prefer `.hpp` and `.cpp`.

 - Include order